- Most Popular Course!

 We are very lucky in Antigua, as we have good conditions for scuba diving all year round.
 However we do have 2 distinct seasons; the windy winter, and the still summer.

 On average, surface conditions (wave height) are better (lower) during the summer months (May – November), allowing us more frequent access to the windward dive sites.
-However, these months are more prone to algal blooms and sargassum seaweed build up, making visibility more variable.
+However, these months are more prone to algal blooms, making visibility more variable.
+FYI bad visibility for us is 30-40ft (9-12m); so still pretty good!

 On average, surface conditions (wave height) are worse (higher) during the winter months (November – May), often limiting our dive site choice.
 However, the visibility during these months is almost always in excess of 18m/60ft, if not 30m/100ft.
-Spotted eagle rays (Aetobatus narinari) are far more social during the winter months, and tend to congregate at our shallow, sheltered dive sites (The Pillars of Hercules and Black’s Point).
+Spotted eagle rays (Aetobatus narinari) are far more social during the winter months, and tend to congregate at our shallow, sheltered dive sites (The Pillars of Hercules and Black’s Point), although we do spot them year-round.

 Some swimming ability is required.
 You need to have basic swim skills and be able to comfortably maintain yourself in the water.
 For the PADI Open Water Diver course, your PADI Instructor will assess this by having you: